Background

 The word cloud above shows the words that are specifically associated with nightmare dreams.
 These are the words that make nightmare dreams unique compared to all other dream symbols.
 Just examining the graph and reading the words of nightmare dreams can be illuminating about show nightmares affect our dreams.
 Be sure to check out the example nightmare dreams at the bottom of the page.

 The circular bar chart above shows how nightmares in a dream will affect dream content as compared to other dream symbols.
 Higher bars indicate that nightmare is more related to the specific symbol in the graph.
 Lower bars indicate that nightmare is less related to the specific symbol in the graph.
-Specifically, nightmare dreams have more bad dreams than 99.6% of dream symbols, more fear than 99.4% of dream symbols, and more sleep paralysis than 96.5% of dream symbols.
-On the other hand, nightmare dreams have less human-made places than 96.6% of dream symbols, less weird dreams than 96.1% of dream symbols, and less peers than 93.7% of dream symbols.
+Specifically, nightmare dreams have more bad dreams than 99.6% of dream symbols, more fear than 99.4% of dream symbols, and more sleep paralysis than 96.7% of dream symbols.
+On the other hand, nightmare dreams have less human-made places than 96.7% of dream symbols, less weird dreams than 96.0% of dream symbols, and less peers than 93.8% of dream symbols.
 Notably, nightmare dreams might be nightmares!
 Though even if these dreams are nightmares, it doesn't necessarily mean that they are bad dreams or that nightmares is a bad thing to dream about.
 It just means that dreams of nightmares are more likely to be nightmares than dreams of other things.
-Furthermore, dreams of nightmares tend not to mention places or locations.
+Also, dreams of nightmares tend not to mention places or locations.
 The dream may or may not take place in varying locations.
 But dreams of nightmares simply do not mention the location, places, or settings occuring within the dream.
 This may be for any number of reasons.
 Perhaps the actions of the dreams are intense.
 Perhaps the characters take the focus in the dreams.
-Also, dreams of nightmares lack characters.
+Additionally, dreams of nightmares lack characters.
 Nightmare dreams contain less characters than 90% of all other dream symbols.
 This is notable because dreams help us make sense of our social relationships.
 Dreams almost always contain characters.
 The lack of characters in nightmare might mean something.
 Finally, dreams of nightmares are usually described as bad dreams.
 This does not necessarily mean that all nightmare dreams are bad.
 It is just that dreaming of nightmares might increase the chance that it is a bad dream.
 Every dream is unique.
 These are general patterns observed in an analysis of over 200,000 dreams.
 This analysis is a tool to help you make sense of your dreams.
 It is best to look at the differences.
 See how your dream of nightmares is different than dreams of nightmares in general.

 13%